resume tips

 • Be direct and open, but provide only a brief, understandable statement in one sentence.

 • Consider using a functional resume format, which stresses abilities rather than work experience.
-This format allows you to highlight relevant skills required for your target job regardless of industry specifics or type of company.
+This format allows you to highlight relevant skills required for your target job, regardless of industry specifics or the type of company.

 Summing Up